-"(2) If the public trustee is given a copy of a will under subsection (1), the public trustee must, in writing, request the registrar-general to provide any information in his or her possession that may assist in finding out the name and location of the beneficiary.

-"(3) If the registrar-general receives a request under subsection (2), the registrar-general must-

-- (a) search the records in his or her possession to assist the public trustee to find out the name and location of the beneficiary; and - (b) tell the public trustee of the results of the search.

-"(4) If the public trustee finds out that the beneficiary has died, the public trustee must tell the personal representative.

-- 20 "(5) If the public trustee finds out the name and location of the beneficiary and the beneficiary is at least 18 years old, the public trustee must- - (a) find out whether the beneficiary wishes to accept the bequest; and - (b) if the beneficiary does not wish to accept the bequest-tell the personal representative that the beneficiary does not wish to accept the bequest; and - (c) if the beneficiary wishes to accept the bequest-tell the personal representative that the proceeds of the bequest should be transferred to the public trustee on behalf of the beneficiary; and - (d) on receiving the proceeds, give them to the beneficiary.
+- "(2) If the public trustee is given a copy of a will under subsection (1), the public trustee must, in writing, request the registrar-general to provide any information in his or her possession that may assist in finding out the name and location of the beneficiary. - "(3) If the registrar-general receives a request under subsection (2), the registrar-general must- - (a) search the records in his or her possession to assist the public trustee to find out the name and location of the beneficiary; and - (b) tell the public trustee of the results of the search. - "(4) If the public trustee finds out that the beneficiary has died, the public trustee must tell the personal representative. - "(5) If the public trustee finds out the name and location of the beneficiary and the beneficiary is at least 18 years old, the public trustee must- - (a) find out whether the beneficiary wishes to accept the bequest; and - (b) if the beneficiary does not wish to accept the bequest-tell the personal representative that the beneficiary does not wish to accept the bequest; and - (c) if the beneficiary wishes to accept the bequest-tell the personal representative that the proceeds of the bequest should be transferred to the public trustee on behalf of the beneficiary; and

-"(6) If the public trustee finds out the name and location of the beneficiary but the beneficiary is younger than 18 years old, the public trustee must-

-(a) tell the personal representative that the proceeds of the bequest should be transferred to the public trustee to be held in trust for the beneficiary; and

-Authorised by the ACT Parliamentary Counsel-also accessible at www.legislation.act.gov.au

-- (b) hold the proceeds on trust for the beneficiary on the trusts (if any) set out in or arising under the will until the beneficiary turns 18 years old; and - (c) on the beneficiary turning 18 years old, transfer the proceeds to the beneficiary, unless the beneficiary then disclaims the bequest.

-"(7) If a personal representative transfers the proceeds of a bequest to the public trustee under this section, the personal representative is taken to have transferred the bequest to the beneficiary.

-"(8) If a written statement to the effect that the beneficiary has disclaimed the bequest is given by the public trustee to the personal representative, the statement is, in the course of the administration of the estate, conclusive evidence that the beneficiary has disclaimed the bequest.

-"(9) The public trustee must not include, in information given to a personal representative under this section, particulars that identify or tend to identify the beneficiary.
+- (d) on receiving the proceeds, give them to the beneficiary. - "(6) If the public trustee finds out the name and location of the beneficiary but the beneficiary is younger than 18 years old, the public trustee must- - (a) tell the personal representative that the proceeds of the bequest should be transferred to the public trustee to be held in trust for the beneficiary; and - (b) hold the proceeds on trust for the beneficiary on the trusts (if any) set out in or arising under the will until the beneficiary turns 18 years old; and - (c) on the beneficiary turning 18 years old, transfer the proceeds to the beneficiary, unless the beneficiary then disclaims the bequest. - "(7) If a personal representative transfers the proceeds of a bequest to the public trustee under this section, the personal representative is taken to have transferred the bequest to the beneficiary. - "(8) If a written statement to the effect that the beneficiary has disclaimed the bequest is given by the public trustee to the personal representative, the statement is, in the course of the administration of the estate, conclusive evidence that the beneficiary has disclaimed the bequest. - "(9) The public trustee must not include, in information given to a personal representative under this section, particulars that identify or tend to identify the beneficiary.

-"17 Gifts between living people
+"18 Gifts between living people

-Section 16 applies in relation to a deed executed after the commencement of this Part by which a gift of money is expressed to be made by a person (the donor) to a person about whom a parentage order was or has been made who is not named but who is described as the child of the donor or of a spouse, parent, child, brother or sister of the donor as if-
+Section 17 applies in relation to a deed executed after the commencement of this Part by which a gift of money is expressed to be made by a person (the donor) to a person about whom a parentage order was or has been made who is not named but who is described as the child of the donor or of a spouse, parent, child, brother or sister of the donor as if-